Key concepts & syntax

 night1.edf night1.xml night2.edf night2.xml

-Here, we do not want to associated subj1/night1.edf
+In this scenario, we would not want to associate subj1/night1.edf with

 s1night1 subj1/night1.edf subj1/night1.xml